sonydotgit/nfile/README.md

 Feed this command with some Directory names and boom!
 You'll have the count of files present in those respective directories.

-If nothing passed, it'll display the total number of files present in the current working directory (including hidden files).
+If passed nothing, it'll display the total number of files present in the current working directory (including hidden files).

 ## Syntax
 nfile [path] ...